In this article

 Typically, your kidneys filter these salts and minerals out of your body through your urine.
 When they fail to do this, these waste byproducts build up in your urine, leading to the formation of kidney stones.

 A kidney stone can be as small as a grain of sand, meaning you can pass it without feeling anything or even knowing about it.
 But kidney stones can also become large enough to block urine flow, making them difficult to pass without severe pain.

 While generally not life-threatening, kidney stones can be extremely painful.
-In some cases, surgery may be needed to prevent infection.
+In some cases, such as those with chronic diarrhea, high-protein diet, and those with diabetes or metabolic syndrome surgery may be needed to prevent infection.

 There are four main types of kidney stones: